8ta4/blog/drafts/Why I Use Firefox to Develop Chrome Extensions with ClojureScript.md

-If you're developing a Chrome extension and trying to use the REPL, you might have noticed... it just doesn't work in Chrome.
+If you're developing a Chrome extension and trying to use the REPL, you might have noticed... it just doesn't work in Chrome because of the new Manifest V3 restrictions.

 But here's a trick I found: Firefox doesn't have this restriction!
 You can actually develop your Chrome extension in Firefox and use the REPL.